kaisadilla/judith/.info/spec.md

 --Console::log(car.engine) -- ERROR - "car.engine" is now void.
 --Console::log(car) -- ERROR, because "Console::log" borrows immutably.
-Console::log(car.name) -- valid, 'car.name' is unaffected.
+--Console::log(car.name) -- ERROR - "car" is now void.

---return car -- ERROR: cannot transfer partial ownership.
+--return car -- ERROR: cannot transfer value in voided variable.
 ```

-Note that, if needed, it's possible to use `std::mem::swap` or `std::mem::replace` to safely take ownership of a value inside a struct's field, while giving it another value to leave it valid.
+Note that, if needed, it's possible to use `std::mem::swap` or `std::mem::replace` to safely take ownership of a value inside a struct's field, while giving it another value to leave it in a valid state.

 ## <a name="ownership-functions">Ownership in functions</a>
 Function parameters and return types are also bound by ownership semantics.
 Their behavior, though, is adapted to their role in the flow of the program.